AnyLog-co/documentation/training/Session II (Deployment).md

 ## Associate the training machines with their roles

 * Identify the machine assigned to each of the 4 AnyLog Instances (Master, Query and 2 Operators).

+## Static IPs
+AnyLog requires static IPs for the nodes in the network.
+Some setups are not providing static IPs.
+There are different ways to represent nodes with static IPs through redirection.
+For example, [Nginx](https://www.nginx.com/) provide the functionality and an example of Nginx with Kubernetes is detailed [here](https://kubernetes.github.io/ingress-nginx/examples/static-ip/).

+## The Network ID

+* With a Master Node deployment, the network ID is the Master's IP and Port.
+* By default, a node is using its default IP (the IP that identifies the node on the network used) and the Port is 2048.

+**Note:** If the IP is not known, when the Master node is initiated, the command **get connections** on the node CLI returns the IPs and ports used - the Network ID is the IP and port assigned to TCP-External.

 ## Deploy the Network Nodes